canhascodez/red_sands/README.md

 ## Description

 I've been interested in types and Ruby for a while, often in the form of Crystal-lang.
 However, for this project it was readily apparent that there would be a substantial amount of metaprogramming involved, which is not Crystal's finest point.
 The decision was therefore made to use Ruby and Sorbet.
+It's been interesting using Sorbet with a metaprogramming-heavy project.

 ## Installation